Picture dictionary

 A picture dictionary or pictorial dictionary is a dictionary where the definition of a word is displayed in the form of a drawing or photograph.
 Picture dictionaries are useful in a variety of teaching environments, such as teaching a young child about their native language, or instructing older students in a foreign language, such as in the Culturally Authentic Pictorial Lexicon.
 Picture dictionaries are often organized by topic instead of being an alphabetic list of words, and almost always include only a small corpus of words.

 A similar but distinct concept is the visual dictionary, which is composed of a series of large, labelled images, allowing the user to find the name of a specific component of a larger object.

+Benefits and Advantages

+Picture dictionaries offer numerous benefits, particularly in educational settings.
+They enhance visual learning, which can significantly improve comprehension and retention of new vocabulary.
+Visual aids can make learning more engaging and can help learners of all ages, especially young children and visual learners, grasp the meaning of words more effectively.

+Studies have shown that visual learning aids can lead to better memory recall and understanding of complex concepts.
+Visuals help encode information in both the verbal and visual parts of the brain, making it easier to retrieve later.
+Additionally, research indicates that visuals can improve learning by up to 400% compared to text alone.